litmuschaos/litmus-docs/website/versioned_docs/version-2.4.0/architecture/chaos-control-plane.md

 ## Chaos Control Plane Components

-* **Authentication Server:** A Golang micro-service that is responsible for authorizing as well as authenticating the requests received from Chaos Center.
-It primarily serves the cause of user creation, user login, reset the password, and update user information.
+* **Authentication Server:** A Golang micro-service that is responsible for authorizing, authenticating the requests received from Chaos Center and managing users along with their projects.
+It primarily serves the cause of user creation, user login, resetting the password, updating user information, creating project, managing project related operations.

 * **Backend Server:** A GraphQL based Golang micro-service that serves the requests received from Chaos Center, by either querying the database for the relevant information or by fetching information from the Execution Plane.